 Credit One cash back rewards work like other cash back programs.
 You’ll net 5 cents per dollar on 5 percent category purchases and 1 cent per dollar on other purchases.

 It would help if you also tapered your expectations when it comes to this card’s added benefits.
-While paying with your card may offer you basic Visa perks and more cash back rewards through a card-linked offer program, Credit One’s Card Protection Program could easily be more of a trap than a lifeline.
+Paying with your card offers you basic Visa perks and more cash back rewards through a card-linked offer program.
+However, other perks are limited, and Credit One’s Protection Program could easily be more of a trap than a lifeline.